executablebooks/.github/CONTRIBUTING.md

 Releases should be made *via* [GitHub Releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository), from the `master` branch and using [semantic versioning](https://semver.org/) for tags, e.g. `v1.2.1`, **for versions above 1.0.0**.
 For versions below 1.0.0, it is understood that breaking changes are more frequent (i.e. the repo is in beta), and so semantic versioning is relaxed such that MINOR version changes also signify backward incompatible releases.

-The change-log should be easy for users and developers to understand the key changes (as [discussed here](https://keepachangelog.com/)), and should mirror the commits categories described above, with the following format:
+The changelog should be easy for users and developers to understand the key changes (as [discussed here](https://keepachangelog.com/)), and should mirror the commits categories described above, with the following format:

 ```md
 ## 1.1.0 - 2020-06-25